Kerala style fish curry made in the claypot…

 - Add 1 cup water, combine well.

-- Let the liquid come to a slight boil.
+- Let the gravy come to a slight boil.

 - Add the fish pieces.
-Close the claypan with a lid and cook for 10 minutes.
+Cover the claypan with a lid and cook covered for 10 minutes.

 - Open the lid, add crushed fenugreek seeds.
 Cook for 2 minutes.

-- Remove the clay pan from the heat and keep covered for sometime before serving.
+- Take the clay pan off the heat and keep the curry covered for a few minutes before serving.

 - Serve along with rice, appam, idiyappam, puttu, chapati etc.